 METHODS: The proportion of subjects dying within 4 years of study enrollment were compared across those with high serum CRP (>3 mg/L) and those with low CRP (<= 3 mg/L).
 Differences in the probability of death were compared using a chi-squared test for independence, and a 95% confidence interval was computed.

 RESULTS: Of the 1175 subjects whose serum CRP was above 3 mg/L, 15.6% died within 4 years.
 Of the remaining 3758 subjects, 8.0% died within 4 years of enrollment.
-Based on the chi-squared test above, we get a 95% confidence interval of [0.053, 0.099] which means that our estimated difference in proportions is consistent with a true difference in this interval.
+Based on the chi-squared test above, we get a 95% confidence interval of [0.053, 0.099] (explain in percentages) which means that our estimated difference in proportions is consistent with a true difference in this interval.
 The chi-squared test returns a p-value <.0005, so we reject the null hypothesis in favor of the alternative, or that the probability of death within 4 years with high serum CRP is greater than the probability of death within 4 years with low serum CRP.

+9/10

 Perform a statistical analysis evaluating an association between serum CRP and 4 year all-cause mortality by comparing the odds of death within 4 years across groups defined by whether the subjects have high serum CRP (“high” = CRP > 3 mg/L).